-And while some classrooms are encouraged to cut back on sharing candy or bringing baked goods to share, if you are looking for tips on how to start a conversation with your school about food allergies, here are some great tips shared by Food Allergy & Anaphylaxis Connection Team:
+Some classrooms are being encouraged to cut back on sharing candy or bringing baked goods to share.
+Are you looking for tips on how to start a conversation with your school about food allergies?
+If so, here are some great tips shared by Food Allergy & Anaphylaxis Connection Team:

 For additional safety tips on preparing food, hosting parties or giving gifts, read through Celebrating Valentine’s Day Safely Tips.